NgTrNghia1211/gateway_iot/README.md

 ### Configuration

 -	Create a `conf.ini` file in the root directory of the project.
--	You can use the `conf.ini.example` file as a template.
+-	You can use the `conf.ini` file as a template.

 ### Database